PX4/NuttX/misc/buildroot/configs/README.txt

 	This configuration build an NXFLAT toolchain (only) for use with the Cortex-M3 or ARM9 (untested on ARM9 as of this writing).

+cortexm3-eabi-defconfig-4.5.2
+	Builds an EABI ARM toolchain for the Cortex-M3 using gcc 4.5.2.
+	This configuration builds gcc, g++ and the NXFLAT toolchain.

 bfin-defconfig-4.2.4
 	Builds an Blackfin toolchain using gcc 4.2.4